Accenture/mercury-nodejs/README.md

 # Performance and throughput

-Mercury 3.0 for Node.js is written in TypeScript for improved type safety and IDE integration.
+Mercury for Node.js is written in TypeScript with type safety.

 Since Node.js application is usually single threaded, all functions must be executed cooperatively in the "event loop."